-You have the right to be included in decisions about your support and to also be involved in discussions about it.
-If you disagree with the support you’re getting at school, here are some steps you can take to be more involved and have your say:
+When you disagree with the support you’re getting at school, there are steps you can take to be more involved and have your say:

 Step 1: Talking about your support